ckurtz-asu/vergeio-ansible/README.md

 ## Instructions:

-Add your tenant UI FQDNs in the inventory file under the [verge_tenants] option.
+Add your tenant UI FQDNs in the inventory file under the [verge_tenants] section.

 Add users to the "loop" section of verge.yml